 Of course, if you don't use an SD card, then skip ahead to the next step.

 If the app isn't built-in, you can also try uninstalling it and then reinstalling it from the Google Play Store.
 Simply open the Play Store app, open the menu bar on the left-hand side and tap on My apps and games.
 Find the app in question and hit Uninstall, which takes a few seconds.
-Afterwards, you can install it again.
+Afterward, you can install it again.

 You can also try doing a soft reset, which simply means restarting your device.
 This is super simple and quite effective if your phone has been on for a long time.
 A soft reset will power cycle your phone, turning it off and then back on again.

-It’s a good idea to turn your phone off every few days for a few minutes – this will help a sluggish phone with a variety of issues, whether they're related to the app, network, audio or email.
+It’s a good idea to turn your phone off every few days for a few minutes – this will help a sluggish phone with a variety of issues, whether they're related to the app, network, audio, or email.

 For more detailed information on factory resetting your phone, take a look at our How to factory reset Android guide.